-- (1) Reflects investments associated with six projects in states with rights of first refusal for incumbent transmission owners.
-Total estimated transmission investments of US\$1.4-\$1.8B through 2030 inclusive of the US\$1.2B reflected in the 2024-2028 capital plan. - (2) Reflects expected investments in renewable generation to support TEP's Integrated Resource Plan.
-Excludes energy storage investments not yet defined. - (3) Reflects planned battery storage investments, including the Roadrunner Reserve project. - (4) Capital is net of forecast customer contributions and subject to detailed construction estimates and final determination of the customer contribution. - (5) In December 2023, the BCUC denied the CPCN application for the Okanagan Capacity Upgrade.
+- (1) Reflects investments associated with six projects that run through ITC's MISO operating companies' service territories, including Michigan and Iowa, where right-of-first-refusal provisions have existed for incumbent transmission owners.
+Total estimated transmission investments of US\$1.4B to US\$1.8B through 2030, with capital expenditures of approximately \$1.5B (US\$1.2B) included in the Corporation's 2024-2028 Capital Plan. - (2) Includes capital expenditures for resource requirements, including wind and solar generation and energy storage systems, supporting the transition to cleaner energy as outlined in TEP's 2023 IRP. - (3) FortisBC Energy's investment in the project has increased to \$750M, net of customer contributions, as compared to \$420M previously expected.
+The increase was due to amendments to previous development, construction, transportation and other commercial agreements with Woodfibre LNG Limited and other partners that became effective with the completion of the remaining substantive conditions, including BCUC approval of amended transportation rate schedules. - (4) In December 2023, the BCUC denied the CPCN application for the Okanagan Capacity Upgrade.
 While the BCUC agreed with the imminent need to address pipeline capacity shortfalls in the Okanagan Region, the Panel was not persuaded that the project was the optimal solution given the potential future impacts of provincial policy decision on natural gas peak demand over the long-term.
-The BCUC has instructed FortisBC to investigate short-term solutions to meet capacity needs in the Okanagan Region and submit a plan by the end of July 2024. - (6) Represents Fortis' 39% share of the estimated capital spending for the project.
+The BCUC has instructed FortisBC to investigate short-term solutions to meet capacity needs in the Okanagan Region and submit a plan by the end of July 2024. - (5) Represents Fortis' 39% share of the estimated capital spending for the project.